Lakshminarayan-p/YALI-IPS/README.md

 # YALI-IPS

-YALI (Your Advanced Level Intrusion Prevention System) is a robust Intrusion Prevention System (IPS) designed to monitor, detect, and prevent malicious activities on a network.
+YALI (Yet Another Layer of Intrusion prevention) is a robust Intrusion Prevention System (IPS) designed to monitor, detect, and prevent malicious activities on a network.
 This project focuses on providing security for network traffic by analyzing packets, applying rules, and logging alerts.

 ## Features